Written by Barkman Concrete Published on January 6th, 2023

 - Find the right balance of budget and quality, especially when it comes to assessing quotes.
 This is something that many people struggle with, getting the cheapest quote and expecting the best quality.
 In assessing contractor costs, you should consider what is being built.
 If you’re building a paver base beneath a woodshed, then an affordable option might make sense.
 In contrast, if you have a 10-foot high retaining wall built, you should be willing to pay for expertise.

 If you are interested in doing the project yourself, or if you want to get some product pricing and more information before going ahead with your project, we recommend that you visit your nearest Barkman dealer.

 Here are some tips on how to maximize your dealer visit.

 - Check out their in-store displays.
-This will give you a first-hand look of the products you’ve researched and you can assess whether this product is the right fit for your project
+This will give you a first-hand look at the products you’ve researched, and you can assess whether this product is the right fit for your project

 - Get printed resources if you wish.
 Some dealers have installation guides and catalogues that you can take home to help with your project planning.
 Online versions of our Barkman resources are also available for you.